 A maxillary frenectomy involves removing the piece of tissue connecting the upper gums to the front teeth – commonly referred to as a lip-tie.
 Everyone has this tissue, but most issues arise when the tissue is excessively large or tight in infants.
 Newborns who cannot flare or curl out their lips have problems latching onto the breast while breastfeeding.

 In older children and adults, a large frenum can also push the front teeth apart, creating a gap between them and necessitating orthodontic treatment once permanent teeth come in.

 There are several signs that a frenectomy may be needed.
 In infants this condition would make it difficult to nurse, breastfeed or feed from a bottle.

-In toddler age children, if left untreated the child may experience difficult in speaking because they can’t extend their tongue as other kids can.
+In toddler age children, if left untreated the child may experience difficulty in speaking because they can’t extend their tongue as other kids can.
 In extreme cases it may cause difficulty when swallowing.

-Extended maxillary labial frenum could cause orthodontic problems and interfere with the proper growth and spacing of ht upper two front teeth, often leaving a gap between these teeth.
+Extended maxillary labial frenum could cause orthodontic problems and interfere with the proper growth and spacing of the upper two front teeth, often leaving a gap between these teeth.